-Provision applied Modification Section 165 (avoidance of election for employing corrupt agent) Section 166 (votes to be struck off for corrupt or illegal practices) Section 167 (application for relief) Omit subsection (5).
-Section 168 (prosecutions for corrupt practices) In subsection (1)(b) for "6 months" substitute "3 months" and for "statutory maximum" substitute "amount specified as level 5 on the standard scale".
-Section 169 (prosecutions for illegal practices) After "exceeding" insert "the amount specified as".
-Section 170 (conviction of illegal practice on charge of corrupt practice etc.) Section 173 (incapacities on conviction of corrupt or illegal practice) In subsection (1) after "Commons", in each place where it occurs, insert "or the Scottish Parliament".
-In subsection (7) after "Commons" insert " the Scottish Parliament" and after "functions" where it second occurs, insert "as a member of the Scottish Parliament or".
+Provision applied Modification Section 165 (avoidance of election for employing corrupt agent) Omit subsection (4).
+Section 166 (votes to be struck off for corrupt or illegal practices) Section 167 (application for relief) Omit subsection (5).
+Section 168 (prosecutions for corrupt practices) Section 169 (prosecutions for illegal practices) After "exceeding" insert "the amount specified as".
+Section 170 (conviction of illegal practice on charge of corrupt practice etc.) Section 173 (incapacities on conviction of corrupt or illegal practice) In subsection (1) omit paragraph (a)(i) and, after "Commons", in both places where it occurs, insert "or the Scottish Parliament".
+Omit subsection (2).
+In subsection (7) after "Commons" insert ", the Scottish Parliament" and after "functions", where it second occurs, insert "as a member of the Scottish Parliament or".
 Omit subsection (10).
-Section 173A (incapacity to hold public or judicial office in Scotland) Section 174 (mitigation and remission etc.) Section 175 (illegal payments etc.) Omit subsections (2A) to (2G).
+Section 173A (incapacity to hold public or judicial office in Scotland) Section 174 (mitigation and remission etc.) Section 175 (illegal payments etc.) Section 176 (time limit for prosecutions) Omit subsections (2A) to (2G).
+Section 178 (prosecution of offences committed outside United Kingdom) Section 179 (offences by associations) Section 180 (evidence by certificate of holding of elections) Section 181 (Director of Public Prosecutions) Omit subsections (2) to (6).
+Section 183 (costs) Section 184 (service of notices) Section 185 (interpretation of Part 3) Section 186 (computation of time for purposes of Part 3) The reference to "section 119 above" shall be construed as a reference to article 81 and the reference to "Part II of this Act" shall be construed as a reference to Part 3 of this Order.